 My research is in natural language processing, the subfield of computer science that aims to enable computers to understand and produce human language.
 I focus mainly on language translation, and am interested in syntactic parsing and other areas as well.

 An attentional model for speech translation without transcription.
-Long Duong, Antonios Anasatasopoulos, Trevor Cohn, Steven Bird, and David Chiang.
-To appear at NAACL HLT 2016.
+Long Duong, Antonios Anasatasopoulos, Trevor Cohn, Steven Bird, and David Chiang, 2016.
+In Proc.
+NAACL HLT.

 Auto-sizing neural networks: with applications to n

 -gram language models.
 Kenton Murray and David Chiang, 2015.
 In Proc.
 EMNLP

 Supervised phrase table triangulation with neural word embeddings for low-resource languages.
 Tomer Levinboim and David Chiang, 2015.
 In Proc.
 EMNLP.